A route distribution establishes how routes get imported into DRG route tables and exported through the DRG attachments.

 A route distribution is a list of statements.
 Each statement consists of a set of matches, all of which must be True in order for the statement’s action to take place.
 Each statement determines which routes are propagated.

 You can assign a route distribution as a route table’s import distribution.
 The statements in an import route distribution specify how how incoming route advertisements through a referenced attachment or all attachments of a certain type are inserted into the route table.

 The two auto-generated DRG route tables (one as the default for VCN attachments, and the other for all other types of attachments) are each assigned an auto generated import route distribution.
-The default VCN table’s import distribution has a single statement with empty match criteria statement to import routes from each DRG attachment type.
+The default VCN table’s import distribution has a single statement with match criteria MATCH_ALL to import routes from each DRG attachment type.
 The other table’s import distribution has a statement to import routes from attachments with the VCN type.

 The route distribution is always in the same compartment as the DRG.